unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="90%"
-caption="An overhead view of campus from 1943, in which both the Press offices and 1717 Roma can be seen." src="images/Screenshot_20250516_162707.jpg"
+caption="An overhead view of campus from 1943, in which both the Press offices (#33) and 1717 Roma (directly north of #30) can be seen." src="images/Screenshot_20250516_162707.jpg"
 %}